unrealcv/unrealcv.github.io/_pages/model_zoo.md

 <u>Description:</u>

-Realistic Rendering is a demo created by Epic Games to show off the rendering power of Unreal Engine 4.
-Here we provide an extended version of this demo with UnrealCV server code integrated.
+Realistic Rendering is a demo created by Epic Games to show the rendering power of Unreal Engine 4.
+Here we provide an extended version of this demo with UnrealCV embedded.

 <u>Download:</u>